stainless-api/stl-api/docs/docs/cli.md

 :::

-The CLI looks for invocations of the `types` and `magic` methods on the `Stl` class.
+The CLI looks for invocations of the `types` and `codegenSchema` methods on the `Stl` class.
 For this to work correctly, these methods must be called inline for every usage; they cannot be wrapped in other functions or renamed.